f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ABIs, 6 versions will be kept.

+### _AutoUpdateMode_<a name="AutoUpdateMode"></a>

+This determines the method used for auto-generating new builds when new releases are available - in other words, adding a new Build Version line to the metadata.
+This happens in conjunction with the _UpdateCheckMode_ functionality - i.e. when an update is detected by that, it is also processed by this.

+Valid modes are:

+-   `None` - Auto-updating is disabled
+-   `Version` - Auto-updating is enabled.

+    If `UpdateCheckMode` is set to `Tags`, this should be set to `Version` without any pattern.
+The checked tag is used directly.

+    If `UpdateCheckMode` is set to `HTTP`, a pattern should be added after the `Version`.
+The pattern is used to generate a value (tag name) used for the `commit:` property of new build blocks.
+    It is simply text in which `%v` and `%c` are replaced with the required version name and version code respectively.
+The resulting string must match an existing tag in the app's repo, which then will be used by F-Droid to build the corresponding version.

+    For example, if an app always has a tag `2.7.2` corresponding to version 2.7.2, you would simply specify `Version %v`.
+If an app always has a tag `ver_1234` for a version with version code 1234, you would specify `Version ver_%c`.

+    Continuing the first example above, you would specify that as `Version +-fdroid %v` - `-fdroid` is the suffix F-Droid will then append to the `versionName` specified in e.g. `build.gradle` when building the APK.

+    Additionally, a suffix can be added to the version name at this stage, to differentiate F-Droid's build from the original.
+    Continuing the first example above, you would specify that as `Version +-fdroid %v` - `-fdroid` is the suffix.

+For apps with a list of [_VercodeOperation_](#VercodeOperation) the number of builds is equal to the number of items in the list.

 ### _UpdateCheckMode_<a name="UpdateCheckMode"></a>

 This determines the method using for determining when new releases are